 On adoption, entities are required to apply the amendments without restating prior periods, but retrospective application is permitted if elected for all three amendments and other criteria are met.
-The amendments are effective for annual periods beginning on or after 1 January 2018, with early application permitted.
-The Group expected to adopt the amendments from 1 January 2018.
+The Group will adopt the amendments from 1 January 2018.
 The amendments are not expected to have any significant impact on the Group's financial statements.